 Creating a new client classification is easy.
 Here’s how to create one:

 - Go to Setup → Custom Lists → Client Classifications.

 - Enter the name of the new classification you want to create and click Save.
 Your new classification will be created.
 To confirm, go back to the Client Classifications page and look for your new classification under the Client Classifications List.

 Putting a Client Into A Classification

 Putting a client into a classification can be done in a few clicks.
 Here’s how:

 - Go to the profile of the client that you want to classify.
 (Use the search bar to quickly find the client and go to their profile page).

 You can get a report breakdown of clients based on specific classifications.
 This will allow you to identify trends as to which ‘type’ of clients are you getting the most.

 That being said, here’s how to run a report based on client classifications:

-Reports → Clients → Classifications.
+- Go to Reports → Clients → Classifications.